canlab-co/clpe_ros/README.md

 # Configuration

-The driver supports the following ros parameters to configure it's behavior.
+The driver supports the following ROS parameters to configure its behavior.
+The `password` and `encoding` parameters can be overwritten at run time.
+Other parameters can be modified within the [launch file](launch/clpe_ros.launch.py).

 | Key | Description | Default |
 |-|-|-|